 My favorite beach on the peninsula was Vignanotica Beach.
 Why did I love it so much?
 Two main reasons.
 First, it is a farily isolated beach with a jaw-dropping white cliff backdrop.
 It lies in a quite unspoiled part of Gargano.
 Second, it is a cross between a sandy and a rocky beach.
 That is to say, there are very small pebbles which are almost like giant grains of sand.
 So, there is far less of “that sand problem” many of us dislike when we go to the beach.
 Win-win if you ask me.

 The beach is actually well equipped with life guards.
 It also has the usual Italian lounge chairs and umbrellas you see on most beaches in summer.
 Find too a cafe and facilities are also there.
 However, you can leave this part of the beach behind and head to the cliff-backed part, which is far more secluded and stunning.

-EXTRA: Those wanting to explore the Gargano region further, we really recommend staying in Peschichi or in Vieste.
+Those wanting to explore the Gargano region further, we really recommend staying in Peschichi or in Vieste.
 The later is way bigger and more developed.
 It’s a good call for those who like to have good options of hotels and restaurants to choose from.
 We stayed in both.
-Find out more about Gargano in Puglia in this full article.

 In Vieste we stayed at Il Giardino Stellato di Michela B&B, a super homely accommodation at the highest part of the city, overlooking the sea of Vieste.
 Michella is the definition of a hospitable host and a great cook.
 She would serve us an incredible breakfast every morning at the terrace, all made with local organic ingredients.
 Simply delicious!
 Check for price and availability for the B&B here.